sproutfund/field-guide/resources/software-recommendations.md

 ---
 layout: docs
 title: Software Recommendations
-subtitle: These are some of the free and almost-free web tools we've used to support our work over the years.
+subtitle: These are some of our favorite free and almost-free web tools that we've used to support our work over the years.
 description: This section provides a list of our favorite free and almost-free tools we've used to support Sprout's work over the years.
 It is intended to be useful for people who are similarly won over by elegant web-based solutions to practical challenges.
 section: resources
 toc: true